rksm/hot-lib-reloader-rs/README.md

 ### Disable `#[no-mangle]` in release mode

-To not pay a penalty for exposing functions using `#[no_mangle]` in release mode where everything is statically compiled (see previous tip) and no functions need to be exported, you can use the [no-mangle-if-debug attribute macro](./macro-no-mangle-if-debug).
+To not pay a penalty for exposing functions using `#[unsafe(no_mangle)]` in release mode where everything is statically compiled (see previous tip) and no functions need to be exported, you can use the [no-mangle-if-debug attribute macro](./macro-no-mangle-if-debug).
 It will conditionally disable name mangling, depending on wether you build release or debug mode.

 ### Use serialization or generic values for changing types